More Information

 PolyPavement may also be installed by competent do-it-yourselfers.
 They too need only to review and follow written application instructions after discussing the application instruction details with a PolyPavement Application Engineer.

-FINDING A CONTRACTOR
+FINDING A CONTRACTOR:

-If you are not a Landscape Architect and you want to find a local contractor, the Blue Book for Building and Construction is an excellent source for all types of contractors, large and small.
+If you are not a Landscape Architect and you want to find a local contractor, the Blue Book for Building and Construction is an excellent resource for all types of contractors, large and small.
 When seeking a contractor located in a given geographical area, visit www.thebluebook.com and select the desired geographical area and enter the type of contractor.
 Normally, PolyPavement is installed by Landscape Contractors, however Paving Contractors, Excavating Contractors and Road Construction Contractors certainly have the skills required to install PolyPavement.
 The Blue Book website will generate a list of local contractors with names, contact information, and information about many of the contractors’ specialties and experience.

 No special equipment is required for a PolyPavement installation.
 A spray rig, a rotary tiller and a steel drum compactor are basic.
 Most of the above mentioned types of contractors and grounds maintenance professionals already have the basic equipment.
 If they do not have the basic equipment, it is readily available at equipment rental yards.